 However, all hope is not lost just yet for us coffee drinkers.
 Today we are going to be looking at the overlooked health benefits of our favorite hot beverage.
 More so, we’ll also be discussing how much is too much and how to make your perfect healthy coffee.

-- How Much Coffee is Too Much?
+- How Much Coffee Should You Drink A Day?

 Is Coffee Good For Us?

 Yes!
 As long as you’re consuming it only in moderation, coffee can offer you a number of health benefits.
 Erikka Lotfield, who is a research fellow at the National Cancer Institute, studied coffee and the effects.
 She stated: “The evidence is pretty consistent that coffee is associated with a lower risk of mortality.”

 Another interesting fact is found in the British Medical Journal’s study on coffee consumption and health.
 This review was published in 2017 and found that coffee was more often than not associated with benefits rather than harm.
 They pulled this conclusion from reading over 200 prior reviews about coffee’s effects on the body.

 In another umbrella review, Coffee, Caffeine, and Health Outcomes found that the potential benefit that comes from coffee could have something to do with the polyphenols.
 Polyphenols are plant compounds that include antioxidant properties, which can benefit the body from the inside out.

 As you can see, there are plenty of studies out there that can confirm that drinking coffee is good for you.
 However, there are also plenty of studies that can testify that coffee is bad for the body when it’s over-consumed.

 The word to focus on there is: overconsumed.
 There is a recommended amount of coffee to drink in the span of one day.
 Sounds simple enough, right?
 Don’t overindulge in your caffeinated beverages.
 However, the recommended coffee intake changes for different people, such as pregnant women.